 Queen’s University is a hub of academic research on the shore of Lake Ontario near the mouth of the St. Lawrence River.
 The campus is dotted with charming limestone buildings in Romanesque Revival and neo-Gothic styles; several buildings are more than 100 years old.
 Modern structures coexist alongside them, such as Mitchell Hall, home to science and robotic laboratories, an innovation hub, interdisciplinary research labs and athletic facilities.
 The Isabel Bader Centre for the Performing Arts regularly attracts award-winning performers, and the Agnes Etherington Art Centre houses pieces by influential artists, including works by Rembrandt.

 The university has an extensive international program, offering the opportunity to study at more than 200 institutions around the world.
-A popular choice is Queen’s Bader International Study Centre, located in 15th-century Herstmonceux Castle in England.
+A popular choice is Queen’s Bader College, located in 15th-century Herstmonceux Castle in England.
 Queen’s campus is surrounded by rows of brick houses, most of which are rented by students.
 It’s a 10-minute walk downtown and a short stroll to Lake Ontario’s scenic waterfront.

 Tuition (includes compulsory ancillary fees)

 $7,309 ($7,613 out-of-province students)

 Arts: 80% | Science: 80% | Commerce: 87% | Engineering: 87%